FOREHEAD LIFTS CAN REDUCE SIGNS OF AGING

-This can cause the upper lids to bulge and descend until the brow almost seems to lie on the eyelashes.
-Patients often complain that their eyes appear to be getting smaller or deeper-set and that their mascara or eyeliner usually ends up high on the upper part of the lids a short while after it has been applied.
-This condition can be greatly benefited by a
+This can cause the upper lids to bulge and descend until the brow seems to lie on the eyelashes.
+Patients often complain that their eyes appear to be getting smaller or deeper-set.
+And they may say that their condition affects their mascara or eyeliner.
+Those may end up high on the lids a short while after they have been applied.

-forehead lift, which can be well thought of as a type of upper facelift.
+A forehead lift, which can be well thought of as a type of upper facelift, greatly benefits individuals with this condition.
 In fact, upper facial sagging is often the first sign of aging.
-Since patients are now considering facelift surgery at a younger age, it is not surprising that the forehead lift has enjoyed a great surge in popularity.
+Patients are now considering facelift surgery at a younger age.
+It is not surprising that the forehead lift has enjoyed a great surge in popularity.

 Forehead lifting used to always involve incisions made across the forehead.
-Now, with the introduction of endoscopic surgery, combined with the use of a laser, the operation can be carried out through limited small incisions that are inconspicuous.
-Exceptions are when patients have a very high forehead, making it desirable to lower the hairline somewhat.
+Improvements came with the introduction of endoscopic surgery, combined with the use of a laser.
+Today it’s possible to carry out the operation with limited small incisions that are inconspicuous.
+Exceptions arise when patients have a very high forehead, making it desirable to lower the hairline somewhat.

 ENDOSCOPIC LASER SURGERY

-Although there may be bruising around the eyes, swelling is usually not a great factor, and recovery is often complete within a week.
+Although there may be bruising around the eyes, swelling generally does not pose a significant factor, and recovery is often complete within a week.

-In patients who are also undergoing traditional facelift surgery, the incisions can be modified to allow endoscopic forehead lifting to be incorporated with the facelift.
+In patients who undergo traditional facelift surgery, the incisions can be modified to allow endoscopic forehead lifting to be incorporated with the facelift.

 It should be noted that the forehead lift is not a substitute for the blepharoplasty (eyelid) operation.
 It will not remove the excess skin or pouching caused by bulging fat in the upper or lower eyelids.

-These problems are corrected by a blepharoplasty, which can be combined with the forehead lift.
+Blepharoplasty is a surgery that corrects these problems.
+A blepharoplasty can be combined with the forehead lift.
 Blepharoplasty is reviewed in a separate section.